 - very efficient at cleaning poo with just one (or two) wipes

 - dry quickly and can be re-used wet straight from the washing machine

 - good choice of fabrics to suit different needs

 - multiple purposes – nappy changes, wiping faces and hands, and also removing make-up/ face cleansing.

-Discount offer for my readers:
+15% discount offer for my readers:

 If you’re a new Cheeky Wipes customer, you can receive 15% when you order £40 worth of Cheeky Wipes goodies (not just wipes but also cloth sanitary pads, wet bags and other accessories) – all you need to do is click here.
-The offer expires on 1 December 2017.

 Are you using reusable wipes as well?
 If not, would you consider switching to them?

 Disclaimer: This is not a sponsored post and I purchased all the products mentioned within this post.
 All views and opinions expressed here are all my own and 100% honest.